WDW TRANSPORTATION OPTIONS

 Disney Transport buses are probably the most common transportation option used on property at Walt Disney World.

 The Disney Transport bus service transports guests between parks, attractions, and all Disney resort hotels.
 In some cases, Disney Transport buses also service some “Good Neighbor” hotels on Walt Disney World property.
 Since 2019, these buses are being refurbished/replaced with newer buses with character wraps, WiFi, and USB charging ports.
-During COVID-19, these buses are divided into zones with each party having their own zone with plexiglass dividers for their health and safety.

 Disney Transport buses are all accessible (strollers must be folded up) and there are dedicated lanes for those with wheelchairs or ECV.